Home

 Aim: To establish the normal standards for the CC in first year of life using MRI.

-Materials and Methods: MRI images of 100 patients aged 04 days to 12 months with seizures and trauma were reviewed retrospectively to evaluate CC.
+Materials and Methods: It was a retrospective observational study conducted in the year 2019-2020 in which the MRI images of 100 patients aged 4 days to 12 months with seizures and trauma were reviewed to evaluate CC.
 Children with abnormalities on MRI were excluded from the study.
 The thickness of subregions of the CC (genu, body, splenium) and the length were measured.
 Age related changes in the size of the subregions of the CC was assessed.
-Data was entered in Microsoft excel sheet and statistical analysis was done using SPSS software.
+Data was entered in Microsoft Excel sheet and statistical analysis was done using SPSS software.

 Conclusion: There is a considerable change in the appearance of CC during infancy, knowledge of which is useful in differentiating between normal and abnormal brain.